ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

   login: required
 {% endhighlight %}

-You can also view / download the file at its GitHub [gist][gist_cfg] page, as well as a basic [Readme][gist_readme] file.

-Download the file to "my_site/app.yaml" and update the ``application: you-app-name-here`` directive with your specific application identifier you chose in the application creation section above.
+After downloading to "my_site/app.yaml", update the ``application: you-app-name-here`` directive with your specific App Engine application identifier you chose in the application creation section above.

 ### Static Content